 No Pass Go

 Historically this was called nimgo by Bill Spight in the 1970s.
 (Also called Conway go by some, because there are no passes in combinatorial game theory.)
-No pass go is rather different from regular go.
+Straight no pass go is rather different from regular go.
 However, there is a form of no pass go that is quite close to regular go, no pass go with prisoner return.

 as well as a number of threads on rec.games.go for more detail (e.g. search for 'nimgo', 'no pass go', etc.).